 Chickadee’s cabin is a micro-cabin with an 8×8 sleeping area, a small kitchenette for coffee and water, as well as a small loft.
 An outdoor deck is available for dining.
-Chickadee’s cabin includes a grill, a fire pit, a portable flush toilet, and a camp shower.
+Chickadee’s cabin includes a grill, a fire pit, a composting toilet, and a camp shower.

 We are an off-grid campsite.
 As a result, we do not have running water from a well or rely on electricity in any way.
 Campsites, however, are adequately lit and equipped.
 A fan and small air conditioner can be found in Chickadee’s cabin.
 Clean potable water is available at every campsite for drinking, cooking, washing dishes, and taking a shower.